 Budgeted Balance Sheet

 The budgeted balance sheet is prepared once the Budgeted Income Statement is prepared.
-Budgeted balance sheet indicates following:
+The budgeted balance sheet indicates the following:

 |Plants & Machinery||–|